RamblingCookieMonster/PSLDAPQueryLogging/README.md

 * Parse the logs.
 Maybe leave this to [the script](https://gallery.technet.microsoft.com/scriptcenter/Event-1644-reader-Export-45205268) from Ming Chen.
 Would be nice to have this analysis without COM though...
 * Add rudimentary tests
 * Clean up code and output
-* Write an investigation-oriented blog post, when life calms down a bit : )